pmqs/zipdetails/README.md

 use-cases where this could be enhanced please consider creating an enhancement request (see ["SUPPORT"](#support)).

+Date/time fields are found in zip files are displayed in local time.
+Use the `--utc` option to display these fields in Coordinated Universal Time (UTC).

 ## Scan-Mode

 If you do have a potentially corrupt zip file, particulatly where the